-Guide to FOIA at SSA
+Guide to the FOIA

 The FOIA does not require agencies to disclose all records.
 Some examples of records we may not disclose are: